unrealwork/axibase-collector/jobs/examples/tomcat/README.md

 ### Import Tomcat job into Axibase Collector

- * Open **Jobs:Import** and upload job file depending on the version of your servlet engine
+ * Open **Jobs:Import** and upload job file depending on the version of your servlet container engine
     * [Catalina](configs/tomcat_catalina_job.xmls)
     * [Standalone]()